Every political columnist chained to his computer terminal dreads these dog days of summer.

 If Joe is a Democrat, he’s either promising to stop the tyranny of Donald Trump or help Hillary Clinton reform government.
 Or both.
 Please click to contribute.

 Abortion-rights groups and abortion opposition groups predict catastrophic prospects for the U.S. Supreme Court if the wrong candidate wins the presidential election.
-For the past several presidential elections, they just have disagreed who would bring on the catastrophe.
+For the last several presidential elections, they just have disagreed who would bring on the catastrophe.

 Environmental groups warn of unbreathable air and undrinkable water if control of Congress doesn’t change.
 Business groups warn of massive layoffs from environmental regulations that have them trying to swim the Straits of Juan de Fuca with an anvil chained to each ankle if control does change.
 Conservative organizations raise money by calling liberals communists and liberal organizations by calling conservatives fascists.